Timothy Lake- Gone Creek Campground

 Directions

-From Sandy, Oregon, travel east on Highway 26 for approximately 40 miles to Skyline Road/Road 42.
+From Sandy, OR, travel east on Highway 26 for approximately 40 miles to Skyline Road/Forest Road 42.
 Turn right on Skyline Road and continue south for about 9 miles.
 Turn right on Forest Service Road 57 and travel west for 1 mile, then turn right at the Gone Creek Campground entrance sign.

 Amenities